-✓ All self-payments must be postmarked no later than the 15th day of the month immediately preceding the coverage period for which continued coverage is intended.
+- ✓ All self-payments must be made on the member portal at www.uhh.org/member or postmarked no later than the 15th day of the month immediately preceding the coverage period for which continued coverage is intended. - ✓ If you choose to make a self-payment, you will also be required to make any applicable contribution for your share of the cost of coverage.

-You can make self-payments only if you lose eligibility as the result of: